15 zip codes·Updated June 2026

 93701$1,195/mo

-Get rental comps for any property in Fresno
+Comps for any address in Fresno

 Median Asking Rent by Bedroom